Nutrition for Health

-You want the ratio to be one in five or less.
-In other words 20% or more of the carbohydrate to fibre content should be fibre.
+You want the ratio to be one in five or more.
+In other words 20% or more of the fibre to carbohydrate content should be fibre.

 Micronutrients are super important to health.
 These are often the forgotten nutrients, but have important functions for health and prevention of disease.
 We are talking about vitamins and minerals: Vitamins A, B, C, D, E, K, calcium and others.

 Living in the northern hemisphere one of the most important and most common deficiencies is vitamin d.
 Because our skin makes vitamin d from the sun, when there is little to no sunshine, or when we are working long hours indoors we can become deficient.
 We can easily get enough vitamin d between April and September Click here for more information: (reference 1).
 Vitamin d has more than a thousand known functions in the human body including immune system and muscle function, healthy bone and tooth health and cognition to mention a few.